hanjingo/doc/interview.md

 Count leaf nodes by traversing the tree and incrementing a counter whenever we find a node with no children.
 Both recursive and iterative approaches work in O(n) time with O(h) space, where h is the tree height.

 For more info, see: [Binary Tree](ALGO/binary_tree.md), [Binary Tree Problem](ALGO/LEET_CODE/binary_tree.md)

+#### Define tree traversal and list some of the algorithms to traverse a binary tree.

+Tree traversal is the process of visiting each node in a tree exactly once.
+For binary trees, the main traversal algorithms are: Depth-First Search (DFS) and Breadth-First Search (BFS) or Level Order traversal.

+For more info, see: [Binary Tree](ALGO/binary_tree.md)

 ### Dynamic Programming